A How To: Print-at-home and Copy Shop patterns

 I’ve accumulated quite a few PDF patterns over the years so it’s a good idea to create a folder so that all your digital patterns can be saved to one place.

 Next up, getting ready to print.
-Make absolutely sure you set your file to print at 100%.
+Make absolutely sure you set your file to print at Actual Size or 100%.
 If you have any of the other features turned on, your pattern will print at the wrong scale.

 To ensure that your settings are correct, print out your test square page first and check that it measures accurately at 10cm x 10cm.